-Arguably one of the most important subjects of all, economics helps you understand more about how we need to make the best possible use of the world’s scarce resources and how the government can try to make sure that we are all as well off as possible.
-It’s a subject that will make you think and is well thought of by employers and universities.
-Many people with a degree in economics move on to work in banking, insurance and the law or begin work as a professional economist, advising big companies about their chances of success in the future!
+Arguably one of the most important subjects of all, economics helps you understand more about how we need to make the best possible use of the world’s scarce resources and how the government endeavours to make sure that we are all as well off as possible.
+It’s a subject that will make you think and is respected by both employers and universities.
+Many people with a degree in economics move on to work in banking, insurance and law or begin work as a professional economist, advising big companies about their chances of success in the future!
 All of us come into contact with economics every day of our lives.

 Economics has two major components: microeconomics and macroeconomics.
 Microeconomics looks at decisions that affect the individual, such as how much they earn and how they choose to spend it.
 Macroeconomics looks at what governments can do to help generate more money in the economy, to reduce the number of people unemployed and to encourage international trade.
 Some of the following topics are covered:

-• Should Wayne Rooney be allowed to earn £250 000 per week whilst the poor in developing countries often live on less than $1 per day?
+• Should Raheem Stirling be allowed to earn £200,000 per week whilst the poor in developing countries often live on less than $1 per day?

 • Should the High Speed Link project go ahead or could the money be better spent on other things.

 • Should the government raise the tax on petrol to help cut pollution and global warming?

 • Why is China the fastest growing economy in the world and how will it affect me?